If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 That means the LLC or Corporation is afforded the same rights and allowed to function within those rights the same as an individual citizen.

-There are many benefits of incorporating your business to become a separate entity.
-The corporation can initiate law suits the same as individuals, protects its shareholder’s personal property from seizure in the event of a law suit, and acquire personal assets, and remain in existence beyond the dispersal of shareholders.
+There are many benefits of incorporating a business to become a separate entity.
+The corporation can initiate law suits the same as individuals, protect its shareholder’s personal property from seizure in the event of a law suit, and acquire personal assets, and remain in existence beyond the dispersal of shareholders.

-When deciding to incorporate your business, choosing to incorporate in a particular state simply because of your physical location is typically enough.
+When thinking about incorporating a business, choosing to incorporate in a particular state simply because of your physical location is typically enough.

-Typically, you want to incorporate your online business in the state where you will be conducting your business.
+Typically, you want to incorporate online business in the state where you’ll be conducting your business.

-It does not matter that you are operating an online business.
-So for example, if you are currently in California and operating a Shopify store, you want to incorporate your LLC or Corporation in California.
+It does not matter that you’re operating an online business.
+So for example, if you’re currently in California and operating a Shopify store, you want to incorporate your LLC or Corporation in California.

 The term in “doing business” is defined in California as “entering into repeated and successive transactions of its business in this state, other than interstate or foreign commerce.”

-Each State offers various incentives and penalties for incorporating, providing tax breaks or imposing hefty charges and fees.
-Therefore, several factors must be considered before deciding in which State to incorporate:
+Each State offers various incentives and penalties for incorporating a business, providing tax breaks or imposing hefty charges and fees.
+Therefore, several factors must be considered before choosing the best state to incorporate business: